Ace

 Chestnut Mustang Gelding ♦ DOB: 2009 ♦ Arrival: Spring 2022

-Cedar is a handsome 2009 BLM mustang originally from Nevada.
-He proudly wears his freeze brand on his enormously thick neck, telling of his wild heritage.
-He was born in a holding pen following a helicopter round up, was adopted by a man who raised him and rode him on trails through the mountains, and then landed at Exodus after the sad passing of his human partner.
 For his first month at Exodus, Cedar looked like a giant deer in headlights.
-He had only ever lived with one other horse with a quiet family, so a herd of 20+, including miniatures and a mini mule, plus countless children arriving at his gate to swoon at his big neck and handsome coat all but overwhelmed him.
+He had only ever lived with one other horse with a quiet family, so a herd of 20+, including miniatures and a mini mule, plus an endless supply of children and visitors, all but overwhelmed him.
 He looked at us with skeptical eyes, sometimes allowing us to come close and pet him, other times standing back defensively, trying just to understand.

 As a session horse, he is a challenge for both rider and wrangler, but the good type of challenge.
-He continues to demand that his handlers use that same fine balance of softness and power that we see displayed in him.
+He continues to demand that his handlers use that fine balance of softness and power that we see displayed in him.
 He is a brilliant teacher for on the ground work and riding alike.
 And for the handful of students that really take the time to build a relationship with him, his loyalty, friendship, and beautiful gaits prove much worth the effort.

 Daisy